 - I’m completely incompetent at…

 - A word/expression I hate is…

-6: Ask for a guest post or an interview
+6: Ask for an interview

 When all else fails, interview another traveler, or all-around awesome person.